“I would love to start out as a freelancer but it is impossible to make money on Upwork!”

-I’m pretty sure you don’t want to do the 10 Dollar job forever.
+I’m pretty sure you don’t want to do the USD 10 jobs forever.
 As soon as you have a few good reviews, you can start raising your rates and go for bigger jobs.

-So don’t waste your time applying and doing tiny one-time projects if you are at a stage where you can get the bigger ones.
+Don’t waste your entire time applying and doing tiny one-time projects if you are at a stage where you can get the bigger ones.

 Things to Avoid on Upwork

-There are also a few things that you should avoid when working on freelance platforms.
+There are also a few things you shouldn’t do when working on Upwork.